bhisaac/5eFP/5eFP-SRD.md

 - (a)	Leather	armor,	two	daggers,	and	thieves’	tools

 ### Expertise

-When you gain this feature, choose	two	of	your	skill	proficiencies,	or	one	of	your	skill	proficiencies	and	your	proficiency	with	thieves’	tools.
-As long as the chosen proficiencies or tools do not already have expertise, you gain expertise in the chosen skills or tools.
-(Expertise allows you to add your level to your bonus twice.)
+When you gain this feature, choose	two	of	your	ability	proficiencies,	or	one	of	your	ability	proficiencies	and	your	proficiency	with	tools.
+As long as the chosen proficiencies or tools do not already have expertise, you gain expertise in the chosen abilities or tools.
+(Expertise allows you to add your level to a check twice instead of once.)

 ### Sneak Attack

 You	know	how	to	strike	subtly	and	exploit	a	foe’s	distraction.
 Once	per	turn,	you	can	deal	an	extra	+1 damage	to	one	creature	you	hit	with	an	attack	if	you	have advantage	on	the	attack	roll.
 The	attack	must	use	a	finesse	or	a	ranged weapon.

 You	don’t	need	advantage	on	the	attack	roll	if another	enemy	of	the	target	is	within	1 square	of	it,	that	enemy	isn’t	incapacitated,	and	you	don’t	have	disadvantage	on the	attack	roll.

 ### Thieves’ Cant

 During	your	rogue	training	you	learned	thieves’	cant,	a	secret	mix	of	dialect,	jargon,	and	code	that	allows	you	to	hide	messages	in	seemingly	normal	conversation.
 Only	another	creature	that	knows thieves’	cant	understands	such	messages.
 It	takes four	times	longer	to	convey	such	a	message	than	it does	to	speak	the	same	idea plainly.

 In	addition,	you	understand	a	set	of	secret	signs	and	symbols	used	to	convey	short,	simple	messages, such	as	whether	an	area	is	dangerous	or	the	territory	of a	thieves’	guild,	whether	loot	is	nearby,	or	whether	the	people	in	an	area	are	easy	marks	or will	provide	a	safe	house	for	thieves	on	the	run.

 # Sorcerer

-## Class Features
+#### Class Features

 As	a	sorcerer,	you	gain	the	following	class	features.

-### Health
+#### Health

 **MAX Wounds:** 3 + Constitution (CON)

 ### Proficiencies

 **Armor:**	None

 **Weapons:** Daggers,	darts,	slings,	quarterstaffs,	light	crossbows